Research Fellow, School of Nursing and Midwifery

 The successful candidate must have:

-- Have or be about to obtain a relevant PhD.
+- Have, or be about to obtain a PhD in a relevant social science or healthcare discipline such as nursing.